mpicbg-csbd/unet-smfish-seg/notes/notes.md

 I'm struggling with how to write things.
 How and when to open and save my data.
 Do I want to open large things once at the beginning and have them sit around in an object until the whole program is done?
 Or only open them within the function in which they are needed, then close them again at the end.
 Will this force my functions to be large?
 Do I want to use classes/objects or just dictionaries?
 Do I want to put complex objects inside my dictionaries or not?

+TODO:
+*The filters used on images allows us to do a pixel-wise classification of images, but there are also more coarse-grained features we might want to use...
+Why not build a global forest which includes the output from skimage.feature as well as filters?*
+*How would we incorporate these global properties into our pixel-patch classification decisions in a smart way?*

 # Wed Feb 1

 Branching project!
 Now we're separating the project into two pieces.
 One that depends on Dave's CRF code, and one that only uses scikit/numpy/keras stuff, see `carine_skit_RF`...